jindalujjwal0720/something/README.md

 ### **Linting & Formatting**

-Consistent style for a polished product.
+A consistent style for a polished product.

 - **ESLint & Prettier**: Keep your code looking sharp and professional.